-No approval is required to drop a course during the first 10 weeks of regular full-term fall and spring classes (4 weeks for 7-week courses; summer deadlines vary based on how many weeks the course runs for); however a "W" will appear on the transcript for any course dropped after the second week of the term.
+No approval is required to drop a course during the first 10 weeks of regular full-term fall and spring classes (4 weeks for 7-week courses; summer deadlines vary based on how many weeks the course runs); however a "W" will appear on the transcript for any course dropped after the second week of the term.

-Permission to drop a course after the deadline must be granted by the College of Science and Engineering Scholastic Committee and will only be approved under one of the following circumstances:
+Permission to drop a course after the deadline must be granted by the College of Science and Engineering Scholastic Committee using an academic policy petition and will only be approved under one of the following circumstances:

 - Extenuating circumstances are generally those things that are out of the student's control and may include such things as illness, accident, or family emergency.